Notes on Wood Post Signals installed at Carrog Station.

 From the start we made the decision to use bolted base plates rather than putting the posts directly into the ground.
 This involved considerable additional materials and fabrication.
 Time will tell if this decision was the right one, which is anticipated to make for easier installation and replacement and at the same time avoid the main site of rot and potential failure of wood posts, namely the part just below ground.
 It also saved purchasing around 10 feet more timber per post!
-To the same end a great deal of effort was made to re-treat drilled holes etc and apply lead flashings to all instances of exposed end grain.
-Rusting mild steel screws used during the installation are being progressively replaced with non-ferrous or hot dip galvanized items.
+To the same end a great deal of effort was made to re-treat drilled holes etc and apply lead flashings to instances of exposed timber end grain.
+Rusting mild steel screws used during the wiring installation are being progressively replaced with non-ferrous or hot dip galvanized items.

 Having gone to considerable trouble to install authentic period signals a corresponding effort is needed to ensure that the adjacent line-side equipment is also in keeping.
 To this end we are working to relocate items such as modern telephones etc into authentic ex-GWR type enclosures.

 As of early 2010 the first signals to be completed have been exposed to the elements for up to 9 years and since commissioning have performed satisfactorily subject of course to perennial maintenance.